sethserver / Security

 • Always use TLS with a valid, up-to-date certificate.
 Personally, I like certbot.

-• Remember: the internet is a scary place filled with viruses, bugs, hackers, bots and the darkweb; let's not make it worse by building shitty password management systems.
+• Remember: the internet is a scary place filled with viruses, bugs, hackers, bots and the darkweb; let's not make it worse by building crappy password management systems.

 • To prevent brute force login attacks on your dedicated, virtual private, or cloud servers install intrusion detection and prevention software.
 Both Palo Alto Networks and Alert Logic provide quite comprehensive solutions.